boolean-uk/csharp-api-cinema-challenge/README.md

 1. Fork this repository
 2. Clone your fork to your machine
 3. Open the api-cinema-challenge solution with Visual Studio
-4. Update appsettings.json with your own credentials.
+4. Create appsettings.json with your own db credentials.
 Note that the Data folder already contains a CinemaContext which you may use to add your DbSets.
-5. Create the ERD to describe the model of your data and the relationships between each entity
+5. Create a complete ERD to describe the model of your data and the relationships between each entity
-6. Check the Program.cs and do any changes needed before starting.
-They are marked with //TODO: comments (remember VIEW menu and TASK LIST to see these)
+6. Check the Program.cs and make any changes needed before starting.
-7. It would be a good direction to use different namespaces for consistency.
-Ex.:
-   1. Controllers: api_cinema_challenge.CSharp.Main.Controller
-   2. Models: api_cinema_challenge.CSharp.Main.Model
-   3. Everything else: api_cinema_challenge.CSharp.Main
+7. Separate out your code in the Data context with seeders, Models, Repository layer, Endpoints layer (controllers).
 8. Finally your task is to develop the API that [satisfies this API spec](https://boolean-uk.github.io/csharp-api-cinema-challenge/)